villerauta03/cybersec_courseLogbook/portswigger_reflections.md

   - At first, I thought it was as simple as going into the administrator panel with the provided `administrator` account details and running the Request inside of Burp Repeater, but that didn't complete the lab.
 You must be **logged in** as wiener:peter to complete the lab.
 Meaning the request had to orignate from the cookie of the "wiener"-user.
   - To solve this, I logged in as wiener:peter, went to `/admin/roles?username=carlos&action=upgrade`, opened the request in Burp Repeater and just added the Referer header to the end, this time with the right cookie.
 I was then able to solve the lab.
   - The most annoying part about this lab was the inclusion of the correct cookie being required because it took me a couple seconds to think up of the reason why it wasn't working.
 (I just didn't read the instructions completely before getting started so that's on me)

+# Topic: JWT attacks
+To complete tasks in this topic you will need to install the "JWT Editor"-extension into Burp Suit from the built-in BApp Store.

+**1. JWT authentication bypass via unverified signature →**
+  - The main task of this lab is to delete the user `carlos` by accessing the `/admin` panel on an unauthorized session by modifying the unsecure JWT token on the website.
+There is a provided account with the credentials `wiener:peter`.
+  - I was able to understand what to do after some browsing of the JWT Topic material.
+After installing the JWT Editor from BApp, I attempted to decode the Base64 selected value from the GET / request that was sent after I logged in as `wiener:peter`.
+It was a bit annoying at first because I selected the entire token and I thought it wasn't working, but I realized pretty quickly I was supposed to just select one segment of the token up to the next `.`.
+  - After getting the token and inputting it into repeater, I changed the GET request to redirect me to `/admin`, and then changed the `sub:` field in the JWT token to say "administrator" instead of "wiener", which got me access to the page.
+From there I just copied the path to delete the `carlos` user, which was: `/admin/delete?username=carlos`, and sent the POST request to the site with the "administrator" username still in the sub: field.
+  - The lab was new and I was glad to learn new material.
+JWT tokens are also useful because I will be using them in another course for my web development project.
+The most difficult part was to edit the token in Burp because the material didn't say it couldn't decode the entire token in one go.